Gorda, California: History

 The fresh springs in Gorda were used by Native American tribes.
-The first Europeans arrived in 1878, when a stagecoach stop was built.
-The settlement expanded with the Gold Rush in nearby Manchester during the 1880s.
-A post office operated at Gorda from 1893 to 1923, moving in 1910.
-Government surveyor James M. Hill described the town in February, 1921 as "a small ranching settlement on the coast about midway between Monterey and San Luis Obispo."
+By the time the first Europeans arrived in 1878, the Native Americans were no longer present.
+The settlement expanded with the gold rush in nearby Manchester during the 1880s.
+A stagecoach stop was built and a post office operated at Gorda from 1893 to 1923, moving in 1910.

+Gorda was the location of a hippie commune from 1962 to 1968 on land owned by Amelia Newell.

+Services

+Roland H. Chivers was a heavy equipment mechanic and operator.
+He graded the site for the restaurant and made numerous improvement to the coastal property.

 Road-side services include a small hotel and cottages, restaurant, gas station, deli, espresso bar, and convenience store.
 In 1979, the town attracted national attention after most of the land was purchased by Kidco Limited Ventures, a corporation owned by four minor children from Ramona, California who were heirs of the family that owned the Cessna Aircraft company.
 After funding the company, $500,000 was invested as a tax shelter to purchase the town's land.
 At the time, Dickie Cessna was 14 years old and the other three siblings were June (16), Bette (13) and Nene (11).
-The Cessna children were paid for rights to a movie about these events and the comedy film Kidco was released by 20th Century in 1984.